 Frank Wolter (University of Liverpool)

 We invite short abstracts of up to 5 pages in 12-point article style, outlining research in this area.
 We welcome accounts of already published research or work in progress.
-There will be no workshop proceedings, this abstract is only for sharing among participants.
+A special issue of a well-known journal is to be planned.